 Guide for direct sales to consumers during COVID-19 and beyond

-During these unprecedented times, the Ontario Federation of Agriculture (OFA) recognizes that it is not ‘business as usual’, and hopes to provide some support and guidance to help you continue to sell and market your agricultural products.
+During these unprecedented times, the OFA recognizes that it is not ‘business as usual’, and hopes to provide some support and guidance to help you continue to sell and market your agricultural products.

 The Guide provides ideas for alternative market channels available to you, general health and safety protocols when selling direct, how to set up your operation, keep your workforce safe, and market your operation using social media and other online tools.
 They have also provided a number of resources from other organizations supporting farmers selling direct.